psamuels00/artwork/README.md

 - add descriptions for each project image

 **Performance improvement**
-- swiping left/right does not work perfectly, maybe replace DYI with HammerJS
 - shrink more images for faster page loads (maybe)

 **Rewrite to fully embrace Eleventy**